|

 Unfortunately, as all medical conditions are dependent on your four-legged friend's needs, we'd recommend chatting this through with your vet. 💙

-Francis• a year ago
+Francis• 2 years ago

 Found a big lump of hard plastic in Butcher's Succulent trays, yesterday.
 Making a complaint.
 Can't believe I'm not the only one!

-Sharon• a year ago
+Sharon• 3 years ago

 Plastic in my dogs food I have made a complaint sent the pics and the cans.
 Be wary as this could kill the dog.
 They don’t care as no responce to my numerous emails.
 This was a plastic bag well large piece so how many other dogs been put at risk.
 They have a tv advert caring for dogs when they don’t care when I sent them an email.
 All I got was past and copy responce

-donna• 2 years ago
+donna• 4 years ago

 My dog has the Tripe loaf and has done for 6 years.
 He has lots of allergies and they include foods and lots of other things.
 He also has colitis.
 He has been great on this food and also loves it.